 The Utilization Management staff is authorized to render an administrative denial decision to participating providers based only on contractual terms, benefits, or eligibility.
 Every effort is made to obtain all necessary information, including pertinent clinical information and original documentation from the treating provider to allow the Medical Director to make appropriate determinations.

-Only an IPA Medical Director may render an adverse determination (denial) based on medical necessity but he/she may also make a decision based on administrative guidelines.
+Only the Medical Director may render an adverse determination (denial) based on medical necessity but he/she may also make a decision based on administrative guidelines.
 The Medical Director, in making the initial decision, may suggest an alternative Covered Service to the requesting provider.
 If the Medical Director makes a determination to deny or limit an admission, procedure, service, or extension of stay, the IPA notifies the facility or provider's office of the denial of service.
 Such notice is issued to the provider and the patient, when applicable, documenting the original request that was denied and the alternative approved service, along with the process for appeal.
-The IPA's employees are not compensated for denial of services.
-The PCP or attending physician may contact the Medical Director by telephone to discuss adverse determinations.